R. Peter Straus

 Ronald Peter Straus (February 15, 1923 – August 6, 2012) was an American media proprietor.
 He was the president of WMCA, a radio station in New York City, and the chairman of Straus News, a publisher of newspapers in New York, New Jersey, and Pennsylvania.
 He was the director of Voice of America from 1977 to 1979.

 Early life

 Ronald Peter Straus was born on February 15, 1923, in Manhattan, New York City.
-His father, Nathan Straus Jr., was a state senator and the owner of WMCA, a radio station in New York City.
+His father, Nathan Straus Jr., was a state senator and the owner of WMCA a radio station in New York City, he was of German-Jewish origins.
 His mother was Helen Sachs, daughter of Bernard Sachs, a neurologist for whom Tay–Sachs disease is named, and niece of Samuel Sachs, co founder of Goldman Sachs.
 His grandfather, Nathan Straus, was the owner of Macy's.

 Straus graduated from Yale University in 1944, and served in the United States Air Force in Germany during World War II.